colino17/comfyui-docker/README.md

-# ComfyUI Docker
+# Description

-This is a Docker image for [ComfyUI](https://www.comfy.org/), which makes it extremely easy to run ComfyUI on Linux and Windows WSL2.
+This is a Docker image for [ComfyUI](https://www.comfy.org/), which makes it easy to run ComfyUI using Docker Compose.
 The image also includes the [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Managergithub ) extension.

-## Docker Compose
+## Installation

+The image can be installed using the below Docker Compose yaml.

 ```yaml
 services: